Spot the Pigeon: Background

 The title is a variation on the football-themed spot the ball (the cover resembles a spot the ball competition photo), replacing the word "ball" with "pigeon" so that the title links the themes of the first two songs.
+The EP title is also a reference to "Stop the Pigeon", the theme song to Dastardly and Muttley, a children's cartoon programme popular in the UK in the 1970s.

 Drummer-singer Phil Collins expressed his disdain for "Match of the Day" in 2004, saying, "It was also not our finest hour looking back at it now.
 I wrote the embarrassing lyrics and the track featured an attempt to bring some of the hipper grooves of the day into Genesis, with very suspect results."

 The lightweight "Pigeons" is driven by a one-note banjolele line that parodies English musician George Formby.
 Steve Hackett commented in 2009 that "the thing about ‘Pigeons’ was that it was possible for the band to play a whole note for a whole thing: ding-ding-ding-ding.
 And that was unvarying whilst the keyboard changed and [Banks] tried to do as many different chords as possible."

 Per bassist-rhythm guitarist Mike Rutherford, the band felt that the omission of both songs from Wind & Wuthering was detrimental, which led to attempts at making songs with shorter lengths on their next album, ...And Then There Were Three....

 "Inside and Out" combines images of folk and progressive pop for what would be the last time in the band's career with Hackett as an active member.
 Since its 1977 release, Hackett remained adamant that the song exemplified the band’s multi-layered sound and should have been included on the Wind & Wuthering LP released in December 1976.
 “I think it is one of the stronger tracks that didn’t make it onto the album,” he told Vintage Rock in 2017.
 “I think it should have been because it has a very beautiful sound to it.
 Right from the word ‘go,’ it’s got that Genesis multi-jangle thing where it sounds like one guitar, but it’s a whole bunch of guitars all playing the same thing.”
-The song was performed several times on the Wind & Wuthering tour in 1977.
+In the same year, he celebrated the fortieth anniversary of Wind & Wuthering by playing a selection of its songs on tour, including "Inside and Out" (documented on his live album Wuthering Nights: Live in Birmingham).
+Genesis had performed the song several times on the Wind & Wuthering tour in 1977.
 The first section, "Inside", concerns a man who is wrongfully imprisoned for rape.
 The second section "Out", is an instrumental passage that represents the man's freedom.

 Critical reception

 AllMusic's retrospective review praised the songwriting on the EP for returning to the sound of early Genesis album Trespass, but concluded their review with: "Spot the Pigeon has never been a popular or even very accessible release in the U.S. Of course, there's a reason for this: It simply isn't very exciting."
-The blog site NarrowtheAngle.com commented in 2011 about "Match of the Day," stating "It's a ludicrously naff attempt at conveying the passion and commitment of a football match...There have been an abundance of terrible football songs over the years, but this has an earnest quality to it that makes it all the more offensive.
-How cheap does that keyboard riff sound?"